daz4126/Nanny-State/README.md

 You can see the finished app and code on [CodePen](https://codepen.io/daz4126/pen/vYgdLdX)

 The value of the count will be stored in the state as a number (the state is usually an object, but it doesn't have to be).
-Let's initialize it with a value of 10:
+Let's import the relevant functions and initialize the state with a value of 10:

 ```javascript
 import { Nanny, html } from 'nanny-state';